truenas/documentation/content/SCALE/SCALETutorials/Apps/InstallNextCloudMedia.md

 4. Enter a user name and password to use as a Nextcloud login on the **Nextcloud Configuration** settings screen.
    For a basic installation you can leave the default values in all settings except **Username** and **Password**.
 This example uses *admin* as the user.
-   TrueNAS populates **Nextcloud host** with the IP address for your server, **Nextcloud data directory** with the correct path.
+   TrueNAS populates **Nextcloud host** with the IP address for your server and **Nextcloud data directory** with the correct path.
 The checkbox for **Install ffmpeg** is not selected by default.
 If selected, the utility *FFmpeg* is automatically installed when the container starts.

    ![AddNextcloudConfigurationSCALE](/images/SCALE/22.12/AddNextcloudConfigurationSCALE.png "Add Nextcloud User Name and Password")